When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

-Our trip begins with a welcome dinner in Palm Springs on Day 1.
-We recommend you arrive in Palm Springs by 3 p.m. so you can settle into your accommodations and make your way to meet our guide and group in time for dinner.
-Our trip concludes in the morning on Day 4.
-If leaving Palm Springs directly after our trip, feel free to leave any time before check out at 11 a.m.
-If you'd like to extend your trip, we’d be more than happy to provide suggestions for things to do in the city on your own.
+Our trip begins in the afternoon on Day 1.
+We recommend you arrive in Joshua Tree by 12 p.m. so you can settle into your accommodations before meeting our guide and group.
+Our trip concludes in the morning on Day 3.
+If leaving Joshua Tree directly after our trip, feel free to leave any time before checkout at 11 a.m.

 Travelers should feel comfortable hiking up to three miles in the National Park, climbing stairs, and remaining on their feet for long periods of time.